LewsTherin2010/ludullus/README.md

 "python chessboard.py fen [FEN] {white/black}" - Begins the program in a position dictated by a string in Forsyth-Edwards notation. (https://www.chessclub.com/user/help/PGN-spec, section 16.1) Optionally, the computer will play black or white.

-"python chessboard.py perft [FEN] [DEPTH] - This command with start the program in a position dictated by a FEN string, and calculate perft to a specific depth"
+"python chessboard.py perft [FEN] [DEPTH] - This command will start the program in a position dictated by a FEN string, and calculate perft to a specific depth"

 Limitations
 ===========